Biography of Michael S. Roth

 Michael S. Roth '78 became the 16th president of Wesleyan University on July 1, 2007.
 Formerly president of California College of the Arts, Roth is known as a historian, curator and author.

 Roth describes his scholarly interests as centered on "how people make sense of the past."
-He has authored four books: Psycho-Analysis as History: Negation and Freedom in Freud (Cornell University Press, 1987, 1995); Knowing and History: Appropriations of Hegel in Twentieth Century France (Cornell, 1988); The Ironist's Cage: Trauma, Memory and the Construction of History (Columbia University Press, 1995), and Irresistible Decay: Ruins Reclaimed, with Clare Lyons and Charles Merewether (Getty Research Institute, 1997).
-This last publication stemmed from the exhibition of the same name that he co-curated for the opening of the Getty Museum.
-His next book, Beyond the University: Why Liberal Education Matters, is forthcoming this spring from Yale University Press.
-He also curated the blockbuster exhibition Sigmund Freud: Conflict and Culture, which opened at the Library of Congress in 1998 and garnered praise for its balanced and wide-ranging view of Freud's intellectual and cultural heritage.
+He has authored six books: Psycho-Analysis as History: Negation and Freedom in Freud (Cornell University Press, 1987, 1995); Knowing and History: Appropriations of Hegel in Twentieth Century France (Cornell, 1988); The Ironist's Cage: Trauma, Memory and the Construction of History (Columbia University Press, 1995); Irresistible Decay: Ruins Reclaimed, with Clare Lyons and Charles Merewether (Getty Research Institute, 1997); Memory, Trauma and History: Essays on Living with the Past (Columbia University Press, 2012); and Beyond the University: Why Liberal Education Matters (Yale University Press, 2014).
+Irresistible Decay stemmed from the exhibition of the same name that he co-curated for the opening of the Getty Museum.
+He also curated the major exhibition Sigmund Freud: Conflict and Culture, which opened at the Library of Congress in 1998 and garnered praise for its balanced and wide-ranging view of Freud's intellectual and cultural heritage.
 The exhibition traveled internationally in subsequent years.
-Roth has edited and co-edited numerous journal issues and books, including Looking for Los Angeles: Architecture, Film, Photography and the Urban Landscape and Disturbing Remains: Memory, History, and Crisis in the Twentieth Century (both Getty Research Institute, 2001); and in recent years, he has published essays and book reviews in such publications as the San Francisco Chronicle, the Los Angeles Times, Book Forum, Rethinking History, and Wesleyan's History and Theory.
+Roth has edited and co-edited numerous journal issues and books, including Looking for Los Angeles: Architecture, Film, Photography and Urban Landscape and Disturbing Remains: Memory, History, and Crisis in the Twentieth Century (both Getty Research Institute, 2001), and he regularly publishes essays, book reviews, and commentaries in national newspapers, scholarly journals, and The Huffington Post.
+He continues to teach undergraduate courses, and through Coursera has offered MOOCs, the most recent being “How to Change the World.”

 Roth began his teaching career in 1983 at Scripps College, becoming Hartley Burr Alexander Professor of the Humanities there in 1989.
 He was also the director of European Studies at the Claremont Graduate University, where he helped to found the Ph.D. program in Cultural Studies.

 In 1994 Roth was invited to participate as a visiting scholar in the Getty Research Institute's year on memory.
 Two years later, he was asked to lead the scholars and seminars program at the Getty.
-Roth focused research there around such topics as the history, architecture and arts of Los Angeles, the representation of traumatic events, and the role of the humanities in public culture.
+Roth focused research there around such topics as the history, architecture and arts of Los Angeles, the representation of traumatic events, the problem of giving “the passions” artistic expression, and the role of the humanities in public culture.
 He also built partnerships with cultural organizations in the East and South Central sections of the city, as well as with international centers of research.